-On April 5, 2010, the Company issued a Senior Convertible Promissory Note (the "Note") to an existing investor through a private placement.
+On April 5, 2010, the Company issued a Senior Convertible Promissory Note (the "Note") to Alexej Ladonnikov in a private placement.
 The Note included an annual interest rate of 7.5% and (unless converted or prepaid, as noted below) all principal and interest was due and payable on its maturity date of April 5, 2012 ("Maturity Date").
-At any time prior to the Maturity Date, the investor had the right to convert all or a portion of the outstanding principal and accrued interest at a conversion ratio of one share of the Company's common stock for each \$1 (the fair market value of the Company's common stock on April 5, 2010) owed.
+At any time prior to the Maturity Date, the investor had the right to convert all or a portion of the outstanding principal and accrued interest at a conversion ratio of one share of the Company's common stock for each \$8 (the fair market value of the Company's common stock on April 5, 2010) owed.
 Also, at any time prior to the Maturity Date, the Company had the option to prepay the outstanding principal and accrued interest.
 The Company received gross proceeds from the issuance of the Note in the aggregate amount of \$1,000,000.
 There were no discounts or commissions paid in connection with this private placement.
-Accrued interest on the Note was \$0 and \$130,479 at June 30, 2012 and December 31, 2011, respectively, and interest expense on the Note for the three and six months ended June 30, 2012 was \$0 and \$12,123, respectively, and for the three and six months ended June 30, 2011 was \$18,698 and \$37,191, respectively.
-Following the Company's bankruptcy petition filed June 26, 2011, as well as the change in ownership control following the issuance of Series A Convertible Preferred Stock, the entire unpaid principal sum of this Note, together with its accrued and unpaid interest became immediately due and payable.
+Accrued interest on the Note was \$0 and \$130,479 at September 30, 2012 and December 31, 2011, respectively, and interest expense on the Note for the three and nine months ended September 30, 2012 was \$0 and \$12,123, respectively, and for the three and nine months ended September 30, 2011 was \$18,904 and \$56,095, respectively.
+Following the Company's bankruptcy petition filed June 26, 2011, as well as the change in ownership control following the issuance of Series A Convertible Preferred Stock to DermaStar, the entire unpaid principal sum of this Note, together with its accrued and unpaid interest became immediately due and payable.

-On January 25, 2012, the Board of Directors of the Company approved, and the Company entered into, separate waiver and settlement agreements with the two parties holding the Note.
-DermaStar, a related party, had previously acquired 80% of the Note in a private transaction with Alexej Ladonnikov, the original purchaser of the Note.
-Mr. Ladonnikov then became the holder of 20% of the Note.
+In January 2012, DermaStar acquired 80% of the Note in a private transaction with Mr. Ladonnikov.
+On January 25, 2012, the Board of Directors of the Company approved, and the Company entered into, separate waiver and settlement agreements with DermaStar and Mr. Ladonnikov, the two parties holding the Note.

-In connection with each of the waiver and settlement agreements, the holders of the Note each agreed to forever waive their rights to (i) accelerate the entire unpaid principal sum of the Note and all accrued interest pursuant to Section 1 of the Note related to the Company's Bankruptcy petition filed June 26, 2011, (ii) Section 7 of the Senior Convertible Note Purchase Agreement dated April 5, 2010, regarding the designation and creation of the Series A Convertible Preferred Stock and (iii) certain conversion rights pursuant to Section 3 of the Note related to the change of control that resulted from the sale of the Series A Convertible Preferred Stock.
+In connection with each of the waiver and settlement agreements, the holders of the Note each agreed to forever waive their rights to (i) accelerate the entire unpaid principal sum of the Note and all accrued interest pursuant to Section 1 of the Note related to the Company's bankruptcy petition filed June 26, 2011, (ii) Section 7 of the Senior Convertible Note Purchase Agreement dated April 5, 2010, regarding the designation and creation of the Series A Convertible Preferred Stock ("Series A Preferred Stock") and (iii) certain conversion rights pursuant to Section 3 of the Note related to the change of control that resulted from the sale of the Series A Preferred Stock.

-Pursuant to the terms of the waiver and settlement agreement by and between the Company and DermaStar (the "DermaStar Waiver Agreement"), DermaStar and the Company agreed to the mandatory conversion of the eighty percent (80%) of the principal and accrued and unpaid interest of the Note held by DermaStar, at such time as (and not until) the Company has a sufficient number of authorized common shares to effect such a conversion, into common stock of the Company at a conversion price of \$0.13336 ("DermaStar Conversion Price").
+Pursuant to the terms of the waiver and settlement agreement by and between the Company and DermaStar, DermaStar and the Company agreed to the mandatory conversion of the eighty percent (80%) of the principal and accrued and unpaid interest of the Note held by DermaStar, at such time as (and not until) the Company has a sufficient number of authorized common shares to effect such a conversion, into common stock of the Company at a conversion price of approximately \$0.13336 ("DermaStar Conversion Price").
 Additionally, DermaStar agreed to a mandatory conversion of an additional \$56,087 current accounts payable of the Company ("AP Conversion") held by DermaStar, at such time as (and not until) the Company had a sufficient number of authorized common shares for such conversion.
 The AP Conversion was made at the DermaStar Conversion Price.